Proxy, VPN & Malicious IP Detection API

 Interpretation of the Results

-If a value of 0.50 is returned, then it is as good as flipping a 2 sided fair coin, which implies it's not very accurate.
-From my personal experience, values > 0.95 should be looked at and values > 0.99 are most likely proxies.
+If a value of 0.50 is returned, then it is as good as flipping a 2-sided fair coin, which implies it's not very accurate.
+From personal experience, values > 0.95 should be looked at and values > 0.99 are most likely proxies.
 Anything below the value of 0.90 is considered as "low risk".
 Since a real value is returned, different levels of protection can be implemented.
-It is best for a system admin to test some sample datasets with this system and adjust implementation accordingly.
-I only recommend automated action on high values ( > 0.99 or even > 0.995 ) but it's always best to manually review IPs that return high values.
-For example, mark an order as "under manual review" and don't automatically provision the product for high proxy values.
-Be sure to experiment with the results of this system before you use it live on your projects.
-If you believe the result is wrong, don't hesitate to contact me, I can tell you why.
-If it's an error on my end, I'll correct it.
-If you email me, expect a reply within 12 hours.

-Optional settings
+Optional Settings

-• format=json returns the result in JSON format with extra information.
+• format=json - Returns the result in JSON format with extra information.

 Variations of Implementation

-Use Dynamic Ban List Only (Skip Dynamic Check and Bad IP Checks)
+flags=m - Use Dynamic Ban List Only

 If you get a value between 0 - 1, exclusive (like 0.99, 0.99999, 0.97), these values are generated by dynamic checks which looks for characteristics of the given IP.
 IPs that are either manually banned or seen on a public proxy site will return a value of 1.
 If you only want manually banned or public proxies, then in your code just look for the value "1".
-However, there are many IPs that haven't gone through manual review and IPs can change behavior very frequently (which is why dynamic checks exist in the first place).
-If you only look for the value of "1", then expect to have more proxy / VPN / bad IPs go through your system, however, false positives are less likely if you use the dynamic ban list option.

 http://check.getipintel.net/check.php?ip=IPHere&contact=SomeEmailAddressHere&flags=m